dmrodriqu/dmrodriqu/README.md

 ### Where I've Been

-🌴 Los Angeles → 🎓🌆 Chicago → 🎓 West Lafayette → 🌟 Boston
+🌴 Los Angeles → 🎓🌆 Chicago → 🎓 West Lafayette → 🌟 Boston -> 🇩🇪 Heidelberg, Germany

 ### What I'm Doing / What I've Done